 5. Some tips for the bathroom

-Bathrooms should be a “high-priority focus” when it comes to keeping yourself and your family safe from the coronavirus, Steed says.
+Bathrooms should be a “high-priority focus” when it comes to keeping yourself and your family safe from germs, Steed says.
 She has a few tips for protecting bathrooms from infections:

 - Frequently clean all surfaces, including the toilet, shower and sink